jorge-mells/todo-app-backend/README.md

     git clone <repo_url>
     cd todo-app-backend

+Copy .env.example to .env and modify the values accordingly.
+Use the user and password you created for the db from above or your own custom values if you are using docker.

+    cp .env.example .env

 #### Docker Setup

 If you are using docker just run the following.
 Otherwise continue with the next steps.